parrt/cs652/projects/Java-REPL.md

 1. You must use a `ClassLoader` to bring in the compiled class that you generate and then use standard reflection to execute that code (i.e., call `exec()` on the class object you bring in).
 1. Users must see standard output and standard error as they would normally expect from compiler errors and run-time errors.
 1. For improperly nested input, such as `(3+4]`, it's fine to just pass it off to the compiler and let it complain.
 But, you need to handle this case in your input scanner so it knows when to return input for processing.
+1. Exit your program when the user hits EOF (^D or ^Z, depending on the OS).

 You are free to use Java 8, as that is how I will test your code.